decentraland/adr/content/ADR-203-social-ws-login.md

 This document contains the analysis of different solutions for authenticating a client and managing the token required for accessing the FriendshipsService.
 Each solution will be evaluated based on its pros and cons, including aspects such as scalability, security, and complexity.

-This is an exhaustive analysis for the Authentication section of [Social Service M2](/adr/ADR-189).
+This is an exhaustive analysis of the Authentication section of [Social Service M2](/adr/ADR-189).

 ## Context, Reach & Prioritization